-Employees are eligible to participate in a 457b supplemental retirement plan, provisionsprovided by the BOS.
+Employees are eligible to participate in a 457b supplemental retirement plan to the extent and as specified in the plan.
 Employees may make contributions to the plan through payroll deductions.
 The Town will contribute the statutory percentage of the employer's amount for hours worked by police officers when working a detail for those officers whose detail pay is not subject to the NHRS.
 The Town will only make such contributions if the employee agrees to participate in the 457b plan offered by the Town and the employee agrees to contribute the percentage the employee would normally contribute to the NHRS for their normal pay.
 This only applies for pay received for outside duties.

-16.17.
-SHORT-TERM AND LONG-TERM DISABILITY
+17. SHORT-TERM AND LONG-TERM DISABILITY